4paradigm/OpenMLDB/docs/en/reference/sql/dql/SELECT_INTO_STATEMENT.md

 # SELECT INTO

-The `SELECT INTO OUTFILE` statement allows the user to export the query results of the table to a file.
+The `SELECT INTO OUTFILE` statement is used to export the query results into a file.

 ```{note}
  The [`LOAD DATA INFILE`](../dml/LOAD_DATA_STATEMENT.md) statement is complementary to `SELECT INTO OUTFILE`, which allows the user to create a table from a specified file and load data into the table.
 ```